 Two strikes and you’re out, not three – think about a time that you’ve ever given someone three chances, did it pay off?
 Likely not.
 Those who want the chance to see you, will make the time and effort.
 Listen to what they are showing you and simply release and move on if they are not putting you in the game.

-Benching may be the new fad in the dating world, but it doesn’t have to be the theme of your dating experience.
+Benching may be a fad in the dating world, but it doesn’t have to be the theme of your dating experience.
 If you’ve noticed a pattern of benching those you date, hopefully this piece has opened your eyes to what may be underlying your dating behaviors.

 For those who have been benched, recognizing patterns and listening to your intuition will help you determine whether your date isn’t putting you in the game the way you are with them.